After School, Weekend Workshop, and

-- A five-year-old kid ninja.
+- A five-year-old kid expert.
 The flow of their day is different.
 We need someone on the lookout for their specific needs, gifts, and opportunities to shine.

-- A six- and seven-year-old kid ninja.
+- A six and seven-year-old kid expert.
 Balls of energy discovering their own competence and dexterity.

-- An eight- and nine-year-old kid ninja.
+- An eight and nine-year-old kid expert.
 Dreamers playing at the edge of possibility.

-- A ten- and eleven-year-old kid ninja.
+- A ten to fourteen-year-old kid expert.
 Our oldest bunch this year, with a lot to share and a deep urge to be heard and seen.

-- A shop master who can handle a drill press and is comfortable guiding a five-year-old through the use of our chop saw.
+- A tool master who can handle a drill press and is comfortable guiding a five-year-old through the use of our chop saw.

-- A big games czar, with ideas about games that can engage five- to eleven-year-olds side by side on a giant open field.
-Nothing builds bonds quite as fast as big games played with great sportsmanship,
+- A big games ring-leader, with ideas about games that can engage five- to eleven-year-olds side by side on a giant open field.
+Nothing builds bonds quite as fast as big games played with great sportsmanship.

 - A storyteller.
 Starting the day, over lunch, end of day.
 Stories bring us together.
 Stories help kids focus long enough to eat their lunch.
 Stories teach and set examples.
 Stories make us a tribe.

 - A provocations crafter.
-The good projects tell us what they look like at the end, But the very best projects simply gets us excited to start.
+The good projects tell us what they look like at the end, But the very best projects simply get us excited to start.